1901 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 2003 - Present

-Interestingly, an MS 68 example sold for $17,250, lower than some MS 67 specimens.
-This suggests that the Red (RD) color designation often commands a premium over higher numerical grades with Brown (BN) toning.
+A particularly striking example of how color trumps grade: an MS68 BN (Brown) example sold for $17,250, lower than several MS67 RD (Red) specimens that achieved far more.
+This confirms that the Red color designation often commands a premium over higher numerical grades with Brown toning.

 The Indian Head Penny was introduced in 1859 to replace the troubled Flying Eagle cent.
-Designed by Chief Engraver James B. Longacre, this series ran for 50 years until 1909.
+Designed by Chief Engraver James B. Longacre — the fourth person to hold that title at the U.S. Mint — this series ran for 50 years until 1909.
 The coin featured Liberty wearing a Native American headdress, symbolizing American identity.

-During its long production run, the series experienced various economic challenges.
-The economic Panic of 1893 caused a decrease in the number of cents produced.
-However, by 1901, the nation had fully recovered and entered a period of prosperity.
+During its long production run, the series weathered serious economic challenges.
+The Panic of 1893 sharply reduced demand for cents.
+However, by 1901, the nation had fully recovered and entered a period of prosperity under President William McKinley.

 The 1901 penny emerged during a transformative era for American commerce.
 The demand was fueled mainly by the proliferation of coin-operated machines.
-America received its first coin-operated vending machines from the Thomas Adams Gum Company in 1888.
-Penny arcades and vending machines created unprecedented demand for one-cent coins.
+The Thomas Adams Gum Company introduced the first coin-operated vending machines in America in 1888, and by 1901 penny arcades and vending machines had created unprecedented demand for one-cent coins.

 Also Read: 54 Most Valuable Indian Head Penny Worth Money (1859-1909)